Finding Good Footwear

 - Choose shoes with heels that are no more than 2 in.
 (5 cm) high.

 - Alternate these shoes with flat, roomy shoes to give your toes a chance to move freely.

 - Look for shoes made of materials that "give" or stretch.

 - Look for shoes that do not have seams.

-- Plan to buy your shoes at the end of the day when your feet are most swollen.
+Your foot is more swollen at the end of the day.
 Foot size may vary half a size from the morning to the evening or after a day at work.

-- Stand during the fitting process because the foot gets longer when you stand.
+Your foot is longer when you stand up.
 There should be one finger's width [about 0.5 in.
 (13 mm)] between your longest toe and the end of the shoe.
 For the most comfort, the shoe should not be more than 0.25 in.
 (6 mm) narrower than the width of your foot when you are standing.

-- Walk around the shoe store to make sure that the fit feels right in both shoes.
+Make sure that the fit feels right in both shoes.